langnico/GRAINet/README.md

 * gdal

 ## Installing
-We propose to install python via anaconda.
+We recommend to install python via anaconda and to create a new conda environment.

 1) [Install Anaconda](https://docs.anaconda.com/anaconda/install/) and read the [Anaconda tutorial](https://conda.io/docs/user-guide/getting-started.html)